protegeproject/swrltab-plugin/README.md

 *This plugin will be released in late April, 2015.*

-This repository contains the SWRLAPI-based SWRLTab plugin for the Protege Desktop ontology editor (*version 5.0 and higher*).
+This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5.0+ Desktop ontology editor.

 Plugin documentation can be found [here](https://github.com/protegeproject/swrltab-plugin/wiki).
 Documentation for the SWRLAPI can be found [here](https://github.com/protegeproject/swrlapi/wiki).

 #### Building Prerequisites

-To build and run this plugin, you must have the following items installed:
+To build and run this plugin you must have the following items installed:

 + Apache's [Maven](http://maven.apache.org/index.html).
 + A tool for checking out a [Git](http://git-scm.com/) repository.
-+ A Protege distribution (5.0 beta or higher)  [Protege 5.0 beta SNAPSHOT builds](http://protege.stanford.edu/download/protege/5.0/snapshots/).
++ A Protégé (5.0 beta or higher) distribution.
+Download [here](http://protege.stanford.edu/download/protege/5.0/snapshots/).

 #### Building